 Sylvia Correa

-Sylvia Correa is the Founder of Quillworx, a platform she created after more than 25 years inside some of the most competitive hiring environments at Fortune 500 companies, including Microsoft, Tesla, and Capital Group.
-Throughout her career, she identified a consistent and costly pattern: high-performing professionals—particularly women—being overlooked, under-leveled, and underpaid, not because they lacked capability, but because their experience was being misinterpreted in fast-moving hiring decisions.
-Recognizing that most evaluations happen in seconds, she built Quillworx to make those invisible gaps visible, helping individuals understand how the market is truly reading them and correcting that misalignment before it impacts their trajectory and earning potential.
+Sylvia Correa built her career inside some of the most competitive hiring environments in the country, including Microsoft, Tesla, and Capital Group.
+Over time, she saw a consistent and costly breakdown.
+High-performing professionals were being overlooked, under-leveled, and underpaid, not because they lacked capability, but because their experience was being misinterpreted in fast-moving hiring decisions.

 • AI Certification